exakat/exakat/docs/Rules.rst

 ##########

-@ is the 'no scream' operator : it will suppress error output.
+@ is the 'no scream' operator : it suppresses error output.

 .. code-block:: php